Viraj-Joshi/Viraj-Joshi.github.io/_posts/2020-1-26-First-Week-Back.md

 ## Why are you in this class?

-Although having taken 429 and 439, I do not feel as if I am competent with C as something like Java or R. Since my interest lies in trading and finance, I want to be as confident in C/C++ as I am in Java.
+Although having taken 429 and 439, I do not feel as if I am competent with C as something like Java or R. Since my interest lies in trading and finance, I want to be as confident in C/C++ as I am in Java, at least in a interview setting.

 ## How did you like the first couple of lectures?